 Net sales include merchandise sales and salon service revenue.
 Revenue from merchandise sales at stores is recognized at the time of sale, net of estimated returns.
 The Company provides refunds for product returns within 60 days from the original purchase date.
 Salon revenue is recognized when services are rendered.
-Salon service revenue amounted to \$121,357, \$98,479 and \$86,484 for fiscal 2012, 2011 and 2010, respectively.
+Salon service revenue amounted to \$145,815, \$121,357 and \$98,479 for fiscal 2013, 2012 and 2011, respectively.
 Company coupons and other incentives are recorded as a reduction of net sales.
 State sales taxes are presented on a net basis as the Company considers itself a pass-through conduit for collecting and remitting state sales tax.
-E-commerce sales are recorded at the time of shipment.
+E-commerce sales are recorded based on delivery of merchandise to the customer.
+E-commerce revenue amounted to \$95,809, \$55,086 and \$41,333 for fiscal 2013, 2012 and 2011, respectively.

 The Company's gift card sales are deferred and recognized in net sales when the gift card is redeemed for product or services.
 The Company's gift cards do not expire and do not include service fees that decrease customer balances.
 The Company has maintained Company-specific, historical data related to its large pool of similar gift card transactions sold and redeemed over a significant time frame.
-During fiscal 2010, there was a change in facts and circumstances which resulted in the Company recognizing approximately \$2.0 million of gift card breakage income which related primarily to gift cards sold in prior years.
 The Company recognizes gift card breakage to the extent there is no requirement for remitting balances to governmental agencies under unclaimed property laws.
 Gift card breakage is recognized over the same performance period, and in the same proportion, that the Company's data has demonstrated that gift cards are redeemed.
 Gift card breakage is recorded as a decrease in selling, general and administrative expense in the statements of income.
-Deferred gift card revenue was \$13,364 and \$10,573 at February 2, 2013 and January 28, 2012, respectively, and is included in accrued liabilities - accrued customer liabilities (Note 5).
+Deferred gift card revenue was \$16,439 and \$13,364 at February 1, 2014 and February 2, 2013, respectively, and is included in accrued liabilities - accrued customer liabilities (Note 5).